 Strategic Housing Market Assessment A SHMA is a requirement of the NPPF and should consider the local housing markets.
-The assessment should look at a number of factors including: the supply and demand of housing, housing and planning policies, the need for affordable housing and the affordability of the local housing market.
+The assessment should look at a number of

-(SHMA):

-Supplementary Planning Document (SPD):

-Provides additional guidance and detail to development plan policies for a specific area or a specific topic but is not part of the development plan.

-Sustainability Appraisal (SA):

-A tool for assessing policies to ensure they reflect sustainable development objectives (i.e social, environmental and economic factors.
+(SHMA): factors including: the supply and demand of housing, housing and planning policies, the need for affordable housing and the affordability of the local housing market.
+Supplementary Planning Document (SPD): Provides additional guidance and detail to development plan policies for a specific area or a specific topic but is not part of the development plan.
+Sustainability Appraisal (SA): A tool for assessing policies to ensure they reflect sustainable development objectives (i.e social, environmental and economic factors.
 It incorporates Strategic Environmental Assessment (SEA).
 An SA is required under the Planning and Compulsory Purchase Act 2004, to be carried out on all Development Plan Documents.

-Sustainable Development:

-Development that meets the needs of the present without compromising the ability of future generations to meet their own needs.

-Sustainable Drainage Systems (SuDS):

-A solution which manages surface and groundwater sustainably by mimicking natural drainage regimes and avoiding the direct channelling of surface water through networks of pipes and sewers to nearby watercourses.
+Sustainable Development: Development that meets the needs of the present without compromising the ability of future generations to meet their own needs.
+Sustainable Drainage Systems (SuDS): A solution which manages surface and groundwater sustainably by mimicking natural drainage regimes and avoiding the direct channelling of surface water through networks of pipes and sewers to nearby watercourses.
 SuDS aim to reduce surface water flooding, improve water quality and enhance the amenity and biodiversity value of the environment.

-Sustainable Transport Modes:

-Solent Transport:

-A newly formed body with executive powers for transport matters for South Hampshire and the Isle of Wight headed by the four Executive Members for Transport for Hampshire County Council, Isle of Wight Council, Portsmouth City Council and Southampton City Council.
+Sustainable Transport Modes: See NPPF for full definition.
+Solent Transport: A newly formed body with executive powers for transport matters for South Hampshire and the Isle of Wight headed by the four Executive Members for Transport for Hampshire County Council, Isle of Wight Council, Portsmouth City Council and Southampton City Council.
+Tenure: Housing tenure describes the status under which people occupy their accommodation.
+The most common forms of tenure are home-ownership and renting.
+Transport Assessment A comprehensive and systematic process that sets out transport issues relating to a proposed development.

-Tenure:

-Housing tenure describes the status under which people occupy their accommodation.
-The most common forms of tenure are homeownership and renting.

-Transport Assessment

-A comprehensive and systematic process that sets out transport issues relating to a proposed development.
 It identifies what measures will be required to improve accessibility and safety for all modes of travel, particularly for alternatives to the car such as walking, cycling and public transport and what measures will need to be taken to deal with the anticipated transport impacts of the development.

-Travelling Showpeople:

-Members of a group organised for the purposes of holding fairs, circuses or shows (whether or not travelling together as such).
-This includes such persons who on the grounds of their own or their family's or dependants' more localised pattern of trading, educational or health needs or old age have ceased to travel temporarily, but excludes Gypsies and Travellers as defined above.
+Travelling Showpeople: Members of a group organised for the purposes of holding fairs, circuses or shows (whether or not travelling together as such).
+This includes such persons who on the grounds of their own or their family's or dependants' more localised pattern of trading, educational or health needs or old age have ceased to travel temporarily, but excludes Gypsies and Travellers as defined above. - 321

-Tree Protection Order (TPO)/Protected Trees

-A Tree Preservation Order is an order made by a Local Planning Authority in England to protect specific trees, groups of trees or woodlands in the interests of amenity.

-Urban Area Boundary:

-The dividing line between the urban area and rural area

-(countryside) to define where planning policies apply.

-Veteran Tree:

-See NPPF Ancient or veteran tree for full definition.
+Windfall See NPPF for full definition.